 With over 800 public and private schools in the Chicago area, you will have the chance to work with a wide variety of students with a range of gifts, abilities and challenges.

-Submit an online application, official transcripts, résumé, letters of recommendation, a personal statement, a writing sample and GRE scores.
+Submit an online application, official transcripts, résumé, letters of recommendation, a personal statement and a writing sample.

 Learn from faculty members who care about your personal and professional growth, like Associate Professor Jeffrey Kuzmic.
 Professor Kuzmic motivates his students to better understand their scholarly responsibility to the education system.
 He is driven by his own research in the areas of gender, teaching and education, democratic schooling, teacher professionalism, and the relationship between our understandings of democracy, and curriculum theory and practice.